What you will study

 describe the social world through the gathering of data and the generation of evidence

 understand the social world through the use of skills of interpretation, analysis and explanation

 enact the social world through processes of evaluating, intervening and challenging.

-Block 1 introduces the module by considering the uses of social science in relation to everyday problems and dilemmas – which includes revealing the social basis of some of our apparently personal ‘bad habits’.
+The first block introduces the module by considering the uses of social science in relation to everyday problems and dilemmas – which includes revealing the social basis of some of our apparently personal ‘bad habits’.

 Block 2 examines personal relationships, looking at the ways in which we make and maintain associations with others.
 It reveals how techniques of social science have been vital in helping us to define and understand different kinds of intimate relationship – in friendship, caring and sexual relations.

-Block 3 explores how we make ends meet, and shows how social science helps to define and understand different kinds of work, employment and leisure – whether in the factory or office, in the home or on the margins of society.
+The next block explores how we make ends meet, and shows how social science helps to define and understand different kinds of work, employment and leisure – whether in the factory or office, in the home or on the margins of society.

 Block 4 examines the movement of people and things – revealing how the mobility of commodities, peoples and cultures helps create the social world, as well as the role played by social science in understanding and shaping these processes.

-Block 5 investigates how we participate in public life.
+This block investigates how we participate in public life.
 Through forms of voting, volunteering or protesting, it explores how participation is unevenly distributed amongst different citizens, subjects and communities; and the role of social science in understanding and enacting this diversity.

-Block 6 concludes the module by showing how to synthesise and apply knowledge of the uses of social science to private and public problems and issues.
+The final block concludes the module by showing how to synthesise and apply knowledge of the uses of social science to private and public problems and issues.
 The knowledge and skills learnt on the module are applied to real-world scenarios and cases.